Article History

 2. Playback for Voting

 The GameBoy format is for entries created for or with the Nintendo Game Boy or Game Boy Color.
-The Game Boy itself is a handheld game console first released in 1989; it remains the most successful handheld console in history and originally came bundled with the famous Tetris puzzle game.
+The Game Boy itself is a handheld game console first released in 1989; it is the second most succesful hand-held console in history, only beaten by the Nintendo DS, and originally came bundled with the famous Tetris puzzle game.
 It has an extended 8080 CPU which takes inspiration from the Zilog Z80 CPU, but features new instructions not seen in either.
 The term "Game Boy" is often used as a blanket term for the entire line of systems with that moniker.
 Since there are so many different models of the system, the original is commonly referred to as the "DMG".
 Throughout the console's lifespan, many new models were released; examples include the Game Boy Pocket, the Game Boy Light, and the Game Boy Color.
 Later on, there was also the Game Boy Advance—this system featured an all-new CPU and sound hardware, and is thus excluded from this format.

 Playback for Voting